 Not only to convey the experience and knowledge accumulated over many years to young employees, but also to fulfill the roles expected from inside and outside the Company, we will develop veteran employees who contribute to the revitalization of organizations and the achievement of a spiral of knowledge as a "shining TAKUMI."
+(Career training for middle and senior level employees: 5 times in total in FY2021)

-Veteran employees who find their own significance in taking on the challenge of creating new value and developing next-generation human resources as a frontrunner to embody the hhc philosophy

-(3) Increase the ratio of managers in their 30s or younger to 20% or more.
+- Veteran employees who find their own significance in taking on the challenge of creating new value and developing next-generation human resources as a frontrunner to embody the hhc philosophy - (3) Increase the ratio of managers in their 30s or younger to 20% or more.

 We will achieve management diversity more effectively and accelerate the development of an environment where new ideas can be utilized in decision-making.
+(As of April 2022, 9.9% of organization heads under 30)